GO ENGR Coursework

 - ENGR 5797.25: VIRTUAL International Perspectives in Aviation

 (This is not an exhaustive list.)

-Additionally, many of the semester-length pre-departure courses for the Engineering Service-Learning programs (ENGR 4692.02S) can also be used to fulfill this requirement.
-Questions about courses that fall into this category should be directed to the Director of International intiatives in Engineering.
+Questions about courses that fall into this category should be directed to the Director of International Initiatives in Engineering.

-Students may satisfy this requirement by completing the General Education foreign language requirment through 1103.
+Students may satisfy this requirement by completing the General Education foreign language requirement through 1103.